 1. Preschool treatment is offered for families and their children, ages 2-6 years.
 This treatment happens most often within the child’s natural environment; their home and preschool programs.
 See more information on preschool treatment by clicking the preschool tab.

 2. Treatment for school-age children between the ages of 6-11 years is available in two formats; one where therapy usually occurs two-times a week for approximately one-hour sessions.
 Within this program, children are exposed to individual and group treatment.
-Dates of service change yearly.
+Click on the school-age link for more information.

 3. Adolescent and Adult treatment is meant for ages 12 years and up.
 Clients may choose between a three-week-intensive program, or one that occurs two-times weekly, as in the above description.
 Dates of service for intensive programs change yearly.
 Read more under the intensive and adolescent and adult tabs.